diana-hep/spark-root/UserGuide.md

 - It is assumed that the user confirms to the requirements.
 - std out spark logging might differ based on 2.0 or 2.1 spark versions

-## Example 1
+## Example Higgs -> 2 muons Analysis

+First example comes from Higgs to Dimuon Analysis.
+Since this was the very first test of the ability to process stl containers, we include this example here.
+ROOT files come from the CMS Higgs Analysis.

 This example contains:
 - STL Containers of Composite Classes
 - Composites with other nested Composites
--

 ```
+you start by running spark shell, spark-root is hosted on maven central
 ./spark-shell --packages org.diana-hep:spark-root_2.11:0.1.7

+you have to import the implicit ROOT DataFrameReader
 import org.dianahep.sparkroot._

+as simple as reading in parquet or avro
 scala> val df = spark.sqlContext.read.root("file:/Users/vk/software/Analysis/files/test/ntuple_drellyan_test.root")

+if you want to get the schema
 scala> df.printSchema

+simply read in the first few entries
 scala> df.show
 +--------------------+--------------------+--------------------+--------------------+--------------------+--------------------+--------------------+--------------------+--------------------+--------------------+-------------------+-------------------+--------------------+-------------------+-------------------+
 |               Muons|                Jets|            Vertices|               Event|      EventAuxiliary|                 MET|           Electrons|                Taus|             GenJets|          GenHpreFSR|      Track1HpreFSR|      Track2HpreFSR|         GenHpostFSR|     Track1HpostFSR|     Track2HpostFSR|